Atmospheric Electricity – Atmosphere/Ionosphere coupling

 For this theme, our research work is divided into three main classes:

-• Theoretical research on the physics of Transient Luminous Events (TLEs).
+– Theoretical research on the physics of Transient Luminous Events (TLE).

-• Theoretical research on the physics of Terrestrial Gamma ray Flashes (TGFs).
+– Theoretical research on the physics of Terrestrial Gamma ray Flashes (TGF).

-• Experimental research, based on DEMETER data, to study phenomena associated with thunderstorms such as parent flashes of TLEs, electron precipitation induced by flashes and high energy electron beams.
+– Experimental research, via DEMETER data, on phenomena associated with thunderstorms such as TLE parent lightning, lightning-induced electron precipitation and energetic electron beams.

-Among the many results obtained are: the quantification of the role of ionospheric conditions in the production, morphology and polarity of sprite atmospheric discharges; the prediction of light emissions associated with the acceleration of relativistic electrons producing TGFs; the discovery of a storm-induced escape from the upper part of the Earth’s atmosphere.
+Among the many results obtained, we can highlight: the quantification of the role of ionospheric conditions in the production, morphology and polarity of Sprite-type atmospheric discharges; the prediction of light emissions associated with the acceleration of relativistic electrons producing TGFs; the discovery of a thunderstorm-induced escape from the Earth’s very high atmosphere.

-Atmospheric electricity activity is also a topic of interest for the LPC2E team working on the physics and chemistry of the atmosphere.
-Accordingly, there are joint actions on this theme: a stratospheric balloon project for the study of storms, research work on modelling the impact of TLEs on the physics and chemistry of the atmosphere above thunderstorms.
+The atmospheric electrical activity is also a subject of interest for the LPC2E Atmosphere team.
+Consequently there are common actions on this topic, in particular the OREO balloon project for the study of thunderstorms as well as work on the modeling of the impact of LETs on the physicochemistry of the atmosphere.

-Our integration into the scientific community of Atmospheric Electricity leads us to participate in various national and international programs:
+- Our integration in the scientific community of Atmospheric Electricity leads us to participate in various national and international programs:

-• Collaborative research programme of the European Science Foundation TEA-IS [Thunderstorm Effects on the Atmosphere-Ionosphere System, 2011-2016].
+- European Science Foundation collaborative research program TEA-IS [Thunderstorm Effects on the Atmosphere-Ionosphere System, 2011-2016].

-• LAboratory of MUlti-Satellite Studies of Atmosphere-Ionosphere Electric Coupling of the Franco-Russian GdRI Helio-Plasmas 2015-2018].
+- Activity LAboratory of MUlti-Satellite Studies of Atmosphere-Ionosphere Electric

-The research conducted at LPC2E on the coupling between the Ionosphere, the Magnetosphere and the solar wind is organized around data from the Cluster and DEMETER space missions.
+The research carried out at LPC2E on the couplings between Ionosphere, Magnetosphere and solar wind is organized around the data of the Cluster and DEMETER.

-Use of DEMETER data: DEMETER is the first space mission for which LPC2E got the mission responsibility (both scientific payload and data centre).
-The operational phase of the mission lasted 6 years up to the end of 2010 but the data exploitation is stillvery active.
-It has revealed a very wide variety of waves in the ionosphere at various frequencies not only in the auroral zones but also at medium latitude and in the equatorial region.
-Although the question of the causal link between seismic activity and ionospheric disturbances is still partly open, DEMETER is an undeniable scientific and technical success, which has been based on numerous collaborations, notably via the FP7 SEMEP project (Search for Electro-Magnetic Earthquake Precursors combining satellite and ground-based facilities, 2010-2012).
+Use of DEMETER data: DEMETER is the first space mission for which the LPC2E was responsible (scientific payload and data center).
+The mission is stopped since the end of 2010 but the exploitation of the data continues with as much intensity.
+It allowed to highlight in the ionosphere a very large variety of waves at various frequencies not only in the auroral zones but also at mid-latitude and in the equatorial region.
+Although the question of the causal link between seismic activity and ionospheric disturbances is still partly open, DEMETER is an undeniable scientific and technical success, which has been supported by numerous collaborations, in particular via the FP7 project SEMEP (Search for Electro-Magnetic Earthquake Precursors combining satellite and ground-based facilities, 2010-2012).

-Use of Cluster data: the scientific interest for Cluster data is still very high and accordingly the operational phase has now be extended beyond 2020.
-Within the team, studies on the coupling between Ionosphere and Magnetosphere have yielded important scientific results.
-Within the framework of CNES/ONERA – CEA contracts, we have generated a database consisting of low-frequency wave measurements in the internal magnetosphere (Cluster, THEMIS, DE1, Polar, CRRES and Akebono data).
-The analysis of this database has highlighted the importance of oblique whistling waves for the processes of particle diffusion, loss and acceleration (see Figure 1).
+Use of Cluster data: the scientific interest of Cluster data is not denied and the end of the operational period is now extended beyond 2020.
+Within the team, studies on Ionosphere/Magnetosphere couplings have led to important scientific results.
+In the framework of CNES/ONERA – CEA contracts we have generated a database of low frequency wave measurements in the inner magnetosphere (data from Cluster, THEMIS, DE1, Polar, CRRES and Akebono).
+The analysis of this database has allowed to highlight the importance of oblique whistling waves for the processes of diffusion, loss and acceleration of particles (Figure 1).

-Concerning the coupling between the Earth’s magnetosphere and the Solar wind, the analysis of the Cluster data performed during the crossing of the terrestrial shock allowed us to show that the structure of the shock front is similar to that of a non-linear whistler wave.
-This explains all the observations (generation of “precursor” waves before the shock, distribution of the characteristic scales of magnetic and electric field fluctuations, characteristic scale of the change in electronic temperature during the front crossing).
-Under the same thematic area, magnetic reconnection at magnetopause has been studied by 3D kinetic numerical simulations and MMS data.
-In recent years, the study and modelling of the beam-plasma interaction and Langmuir wave production in the solar wind has become a particularly active and productive field of research at LPC2E.
+Concerning the coupling Magnetosphere/Solar Wind, the analysis of cluster data during the crossing of the Earth shock allowed us to show that the structure of the shock front is similar to that of a nonlinear wave of the whistling type.
+This explains all the observations (generation of “precursor” waves before the shock, distribution of the characteristic scales of the variations of the magnetic and electric fields, characteristic scale of the change of the electronic temperature during the crossing of the front).
+Still on this topic, the magnetic reconnection at the magnetopause has been studied by 3D kinetic simulations and MMS data.
+In the last few years, the study and the modeling of the beam-plasma interaction and of the Langmuir wave production in the solar wind have become a particularly active and productive research area at LPC2E.